 Call the toll-free National Suicide Prevention Lifeline (NSPL)at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.
 The service is available to everyone.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1-800-799-4889.
 All calls are confidential.
 Contact social media outlets directly if you are concerned about a friend’s social media updates or dial 911 in an emergency.
 Learn more on the NSPL’s website.

 Suicide is a major public health concern.
 Over 40,000 people die by suicide each year in the United States; it is the 10th leading cause of death overall.
 Suicide is complicated and tragic but it is often preventable.
-Knowing the warning signs for suicide and how to get help can help save lives.
+Knowing the warning signs, and knowing where to turn for help with suicide prevention can save lives.

 Signs and Symptoms

 The behaviors listed below may be signs that someone is thinking about suicide.